Astrology references appear throughout popular culture, in television shows, movies, fiction novels, and advertising.

 This film is a murder mystery starring Anna May Wong.
 Twelve characters in the movie represent the 12 signs of the Zodiac, framing the plot as the characters work to unravel who committed the murder.

 Five Star Day (2010)

-Synopsis: “One man’s journey to disprove the theory of astrology leads him to answer some bigger question about life, love, fate, and destiny.”
+Synopsis: “One man’s journey to disprove the theory of astrology leads him to answer some bigger questions about life, love, fate, and destiny.”

 When his birthday horoscope predicts a wonderful day but instead the day turns out to be a disaster, the lead character played by Cam Gigandet sets out to disprove astrology by finding three people born at the same time and in the same place to test his theory about astrology; drama and romance ensue.

 Chinese Zodiac (2012)

 Synopsis: “A man searches the world for a set of mystic artifacts.
 The twelve bronze heads of the animals from the Chinese zodiac.”